emilycolon/Music.fav/README.md

 $ npm install body-parser ejs express method-override pg pg-hstore sequelize
 ```

 This will install all of the neccessary dependencies.
-You will then want to migrate and seed the provided data.
+You will then need to create a database for this project, named `music`.
+Using pSQL and postgres, you'll enter the following commands:

 ```
-node db/migrate.js
+$ psql -U postgres

+postgres=# CREATE DATABASE music;

+postgres=# GRANT ALL PRIVILEGES ON DATABASE music TO inclassuser;
 ```

-then
+You will then migrate and seed the provided data into your new database.

 ```
+$ node db/migrate.js

-node db/seed.js
+$ node db/seed.js
 ```

 Once migrated and seeded, you can start an instance of a local server by entering

 ```
-node index.js
+$ node index.js
 ```

 In your web browser, go to `localhost:3000`.
 This will load the application!